ryanreece/neovim-config/README.md

 ## Signing Commits with NeoVim and Fugitive

-The `:!` operator in Nvim uses pipes and not a tty so therefore interactive processes such as entering a password don't work.
-To resolve this issue a couple of things need to be configured for processes such as GPG commit signing to work.
+Since the `:!` operator in Nvim uses pipes and not a tty, interactive processes such as entering a password to sign commits don't work.
+To sign commits using gpg and a password, a pinentry program needs to be configured on the system.

 ### Windows and WSL2